Code Generation and Model Optimization for Infineon PSoC™ 6 and PSOC™ Edge boards

 2. Check the Enable Network Quantization checkbox, if you want to quantize the network code along with the preprocessor code.
 If you enable this option, you must provide calibration data to generate a 8-bit quantized model.

 • In Use Project file (.improj), select the radio button to provide the calibration data using the project file.
 When this option is enabled, the calibration data will be utilized from the training set.
-OR

 • In Recursive Directory Search, select the radio button to provide the calibration data from the desired directory.